katydid/parser/decisions/survey/language.md

 * Bytes: A sequence of 8-bit bytes.
 * UTF8: Supports UTF-8 string functions like eqFold, contains, hasSuffix, hasPrefix, toLower, toUpper.
 * NativeUTF8: Strings are encoded as UTF8 and can convert a sequence of bytes into a UTF-8 string type.
-* Sum: Sum Types or Tagged Unions
+* Sum: Sum Types or Tagged Unions with exhaustive pattern matching.

 **TODO: Double check that decimal libraries actually support parsing**